Patient History: Reglan Exposure and Tardive Dyskinesia Onset

 References

-- PubMed Case Report: Metoclopramide and Tardive Dyskinesia
+- PubMed Study on Tardive Dyskinesia Risk Factors

 This page is for educational and informational purposes only and is not medical or legal advice.
 Consult a licensed professional for case-specific guidance.